When Saying Nothing Feels Necessary: The Question of “Is It Better to Speak or to Die?”

 Elio and Oliver share an early moment of connection.

-Recognizing the cost of silence — and the possibility that comes with breaking it — is itself a form of guidance.
-Because in the end, the real dying begins when we stop trying to be understood.
-As Kamal Korkees writes in his 2023 novel “Letters of The Observer,” “But in the end, we are all dead if we do not use the gift of speaking, for what will differentiate us from the dead if we do not?”
+In his 2023 book “Letters of the Observer,” Kamal Korkees writes, “But in the end, we are all dead if we do not use the gift of speaking, for what will differentiate us from the dead if we do not?”

 Next